 Just noticed this game's disc is a darker shade of yellow than the original's PS2 disc.
 Then I realized it's because the P4 story just became Darker and Edgier.

-Doesn't apply with European release, which instead has a blue backdrop.
+This doesn't apply with the European release, which instead has a blue backdrop.

 The game's story mode is really easy for a fighting game.
 The final boss in particular is no SNK Boss, and is a pretty serious Anti-Climax Boss.
 However, it makes sense this would be the case in story mode since this is a continuation of a turn-based RPG's story… it would be pretty cruel to Persona 4 fans that they can't continue their story without adapting to a whole new genre.